 My ex-husband is working, but has not paid child support for several months.
 Can the support payments be taken directly from his pay?

 Yes.
-Every support order entered on or after July 1, 1997 requires an order for “income withholding” (like garnishment).
-This means when a support order is entered, the court can require automatic withholding of payments from teh obligor’s paycheck.
-Wage withholding may be had for both current and past-due support.
+Except in cases of an agreed upon alternative arrangement, every Illinois’ support order since 1997 requires an order/notice for “income withholding” (like garnishment).
+This means when a support order is entered, the court can require automatic withholding of payments from the payor’s paycheck.
+Wage withholding can be utilized to collect current child support, a support arrearage, or even a child support delinquency.

 Will the child support payments come directly from the employer to me?

 Not in most instances.
-State law requires that child support payments pass through a State Disbursement Unit (SDU) that monitors payments and maintains records of the support payments.
+State law requires that child support payments pass through a State Disbursement Unit.
+The SDU monitors payments and maintains records of the support payments.
 However, if you do not want your payments to go through SDU, you have that option.

 My ex-husband said his employer will not do withholding and doesn’t have to.
 Is that true?

 No. By law, after a withholding order for child support order is entered and a notice of withholding order is served on the employer, your ex-husband’s employer is required to withhold support.
-There are also the potential for penalties of $100 per day but in light of limitations in the law this is now somewhat unusual because there are a number of limitations in order to seek these penalties.
+There are also the potential for penalties of $100 per day for a failure to withhold.
+But be aware of the limitations of this law.
+Consult with a lawyer if you are potentially seeking penalties.
+In certain cases penalties can be very significant!

 Are contempt proceedings an effective way to collect child support?

 Yes.
-One who purposefully disobeys a court order, like an order for child support, can be held in contempt of court and punished by imprisonment.
+One who purposefully disobeys a court order, like an order for child support, can be held in contempt of court and punished by imprisonment (subject to potential work-release, etc.)

-The inability to pay the child support is a defense.
+Inability to pay child support can be a defense.
+Yet if a payor has not complied with a court order, it is his (or her) burden to bring forward evidence proving the inability to pay.
 One appellate case affirmed a finding of contempt when the obligor failed to produce receipts evidencing money he spent for his basic needs of life.

-The order sentencing an obligor for contempt must have a purge provision, that is, an amount of money the obligor must pay in order to gain his release from jail.
+The order sentencing an obligor for contempt must have a purge provision.
+A purge is a court order providing the amount of money the obligor must pay in order to gain his (or her) release from jail.
 That amount must be within the ability of the obligor to pay.

 Can the driver’s license be suspended on account of an arrearage in child support?